 - "Which activities will help me create a robust and interactive online learning environment?"

-eCampus follows Quality Matters (QM) standards and guidelines in designing and delivering online courses.
-To plan your instructional materials, activities, and assessments, familiarize yourself with the QM Rubric.
+eCampus follows Quality Matters (QM) standards and guidelines in designing online and hybrid courses.
+Before planning your instructional materials, activities, and assessments, familiarize yourself with the QM Rubric.

-View the QM Rubric with Annotations for more detail on each standard:
+View the QM Rubric with Annotations for more details and instruction on meeting each standard:

 - Contact eCampus for a Quality Matters Workbook, or